 Charges.
 The journal does not apply any type of charge for article submission or processing.

-Indexed in: Dimensions, DOAJ, Google Scholar, JournalTOCs, PubMed, Medline, Index Copernicus, Index Academicus, EBSCO (Academic Search Complete), Microsoft Academic, Scilit, ScienceGate, Scinapse, PMC, ROAD.
+Indexed in: Scopus, PMC, Cabell’s directories of Academic Journals, EBSCO, Dimensions, DOAJ Seal, Google Scholar (h-index 3, g-index 3), JournalTOCs, PubMed, Redalyc, Medline, Index Copernicus, Index Academicus, EBSCO (Academic Search Complete), Scilit, ScienceGate, Scinapse, Sherpa Romeo, ROAD.

 History.
 Established in 1994 as an official journal of the Lithuanian Academy of Sciences.